Understanding NICU Equipment: A Guide for Parents

-Walking into a neonatal intensive care unit with all its machinery can be an alarming experience.
-Knowing more about the equipment in the NICU will help ease your discomfort as you come to appreciate the technology that helps support your little one.
-This alphabetized equipment list is designed to do just that.
+Entering a neonatal intensive care unit filled with machinery can feel overwhelming.
+Understanding the NICU equipment can ease your worries and help you appreciate the technology supporting your baby.
+This alphabetized neonatal equipment list is designed to do just that.

 And, for more information to help familiarize yourself with the NICU, be sure to click on the related guides that cover staff, tests, and common problems.